nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

+<a id="how-to-user-guide"></a>
-## How to use the User Guide
+<span style="font-size: 30px; font-weight: bold; color: #d67d3e">How to Use the User Guide</span>

 This User Guide is designed to help you navigate and make the most of ABCLI.
 It introduces the application's features and guides you from getting started to mastering each function, all without requiring any prior knowledge.
 Explore each section below:

-1. **[Table of Contents](#Table-of-Contents)**: Located at the start of the guide, this is useful whenever you want to locate a specific section or topic quickly.
+1. **[Table of Contents](#toc)**: Located at the start of the guide, this is useful whenever you want to locate a specific section or topic quickly.

-2. **[Application Overview](#Application-Overview)**: Refer to this section if you are new to ABCLI or want to understand its purpose and primary capabilities.
+2. **[Application Overview](#application-overview)**: Refer to this section if you are new to ABCLI or want to understand its purpose and primary capabilities.
 It is ideal for getting a high-level understanding of how ABCLI can support your real estate tasks.

-3. **[Quick Start](#Quick Start)**: Use this section if you are setting up ABCLI for the first time.
+3. **[Quick Start](#quick-start)**: Use this section if you are setting up ABCLI for the first time.
 It provides step-by-step instructions to get the app running.

-4. **[Features](#Features)**: This is your go-to section as you start using ABCLI.
-Divided into [General](#General), [Buyers](#Buyer), [Meet Ups](Meet Ups), and [Properties](Properties), it details how to use each feature, including command formats, tips, and examples.
+4. **[Features](#features)**: This is your go-to section as you start using ABCLI.
+Divided into [General](#general), [Buyers](#buyers), [Meet Ups](#meet-ups), and [Properties](#properties), it details how to use each feature, including command formats, tips, and examples.
 Refer here whenever you need guidance on operating any part of the app.

-5. **[FAQ](#FAQ)**: Consult this section if you encounter issues or have questions about ABCLI’s functionality.
+5. **[FAQ](#faq)**: Consult this section if you encounter issues or have questions about ABCLI’s functionality.
 It provides answers to common questions and can help resolve typical challenges.

-6. **[Known Issues](#Known-Issues)**: If ABCLI behaves unexpectedly, refer to this section to see if it’s a known issue.
+6. **[Known Issues](#known-issues)**: If ABCLI behaves unexpectedly, refer to this section to see if it’s a known issue.
 This section lists potential problems and workarounds, helping you troubleshoot effectively.

-7. **[Command Summary](#Command-Summary)**: Ideal as a quick reference guide, this section provides an overview of all available commands.
+7. **[Command Summary](#command-summary)**: Ideal as a quick reference guide, this section provides an overview of all available commands.
 Use it when you need to check the format or options for any command without going into full detail.

-8. **[Glossary](#Glossary)**: If you encounter any unfamiliar terms while using ABCLI or reading the guide, refer to the Glossary.
+8. **[Glossary](#glossary)**: If you encounter any unfamiliar terms while using ABCLI or reading the guide, refer to the Glossary.
 It defines key terms to ensure clarity as you navigate the app.

-### Display Boxes
+<a id="display-boxes"></a>
+<span style="font-size: 30px; font-weight: bold; color: #d67d3e">Display Boxes</span>

 Throughout the guide, you will see display boxes with additional information:

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**